 Cheddar is the workhorse of the British cheeseboard all year round, so it’s well worth swapping out your lunchbox favourite for a vintage special.
 Alternatively, push the boat out and go for a Gloucester, Red Leicester or a Wensleydale.
 Unlike the novelty items in your Christmas stockings (making an inevitable charity shop donation on January 2nd), Christmas hard cheeses can be delightfully speckled with seasonal fruits and nuts.
 I’m a purist who enjoys a balanced, creamy, crumbly Wensleydale as is, but a splattering of sweet cranberries can be a real crowd-pleaser.

 Black Bomber Extra Mature Cheddar – This rich and tangy cheddar is the perfect accompaniment to traditional ale or a dry cider.
-Cracked, crumbly and mottled with calcium lactate (the white crystals that give such cheddars their gentle crunch), this looks the rugged part.
+Cracked, crumbly and mottled with calcium lactate (the white crystals that give such cheddars their gentle crunch).
 It also makes a mean cheese and chutney sandwich on Boxing Day!

 An icon of the cheese world and a real divider amongst the ranks.
 For me, a creamy blue, ripe and soft (like cold-butter), is the one!
 Strong enough to wake you from your food lethargy and give you a second wind for the evening’s Christmas limbo (everyone does the limbo at Christmas, right?).
 Either way, encourage your guests to save this until last, as its big mineral bite can overpower the other cheeses.